atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 ## Post Installation Set-up

-Once the installation is complete you should install your specific EHR add-on e.g. ‘MedTech32’ from the same page.
+1. Once the installation is complete you should install your specific EHR add-on e.g. ‘MedTech32’ from the same page.

+__IE Browser Specific Note__: usually a a prompt will appear in the browser to explain that you need to install the EHR specific add-on.
+Depending on the security settings of an IE browser, however, this message may not appear.
+If not, you should find the EHR specific add-on, right click, copy the URL, and paste this address into your Settings / Addons page within the MedImage Server.
+Then click ‘Download and Install’.

 If your EHR is not on the list, you will still be able to change the EHR queries to match your situation, although this takes some technical ability.

-You should click the ‘EHR Connector Add-on’ tab to start configuring and testing the connection.
+2. You should then click the ‘EHR Connector Add-on’ tab to start configuring and testing the connection.

 If your queries have not been set up for your specific type of EHR (i.e. you have not installed a specific EHR add-on), your should re-write these in the ‘Advanced options’ section, before going any further.